Waste Management

 GRI 306-1 (2020), GRI 306-2 (2020)

-The Company is committed to eliminating as much hazardous and non-hazardous waste from the production processes, maintenance and other activities as possible to maximize the use of resources throughout the value chain and reduce the amount of waste to a minimum, along with preventing and reducing potential impacts on the surrounding community and the environment.
-This includes waste of various waste sources, as well as waste generated from every step in the Company's production process.
-The effective waste management processes are based on the concept of the Circular Economy and in accordance with international standards, including the 3Rs approach, which consists of Reduce, Reuse, Recycle, and Refuse.
+The Company is committed to eliminating as much hazardous and non-hazardous waste from the production processes, maintenance, and other activities as possible to maximize the use of resources throughout the value chain and reduce the amount of waste to a minimum, along with preventing and reducing potential impacts on the surrounding community and the environment.
+This includes waste from various sources and waste generated from every step in the Company's production process.

 3Rs Principle

-In addition, the Company has established an action plan to control, inspect, and monitor waste management. from every factory regularly.
+GGC has established an action plan to control, inspect, and monitor waste management.
 It begins with collecting, storing, and transporting waste generated from the Company's activities to be delivered to the treatment and disposal facility certified by the Department of Industrial Works in accordance with the Ministry of Industry's announcement on the disposal of sewage or unused materials.
 The Company, then, arranges for tracking and reporting of waste information through the electronic waste transport supervision system (E-manifest) every time.

 GGC integrated the principle of Reduce, into the pipeline process that often encounters the Corrosion & Erosion incidents by changing materials used to manufacture pipes from stainless steel to PTFE-lined carbon steel in order to expand the functional life of the pipes from less than 5 years to more than 15 years.
 This resulted in decreasing waste generated from the pipeline process as well as reducing the cost of maintenance and operation by 900,000 Baht per one-time maintenance which is equal to 1.8 million Baht per year.